makunmadar/Machine_Learning_dev/README.md

   - Testing the emulator performance using the testing data set
 - Optimization
   - Running the MCMC to fit the emulator to the observation data
+- CornerPlots
+  - A script for creating the corner plots to interpret the MCMC outputs
+  - TODO: script needs cleaning up - very messy